DreamBinary/DreamBinary.github.io/index.md

 ---
 ## Hi there 👋 I'm DreamBinary

-#### 🧑‍💻 A Computer Science student at FZU and will pursue a Master's degree at XMU, and now I'm interning.
+#### 🧑‍💻 I'm a current Master's student in the MAC Lab at XMU.
+Previously, I completed my undergraduate studies at FZU and had internships at AgiBot and DeepWisdom.

 #### 📱 I used to enjoy mobile development and have developed several Android or iOS apps using native development or the Flutter framework.
 Therefore, I am proficient in Kotlin, Swift, Dart, and other programming languages used for mobile development.